 I took another deep breath and told him the story.
 Robin licked his lips with every detail.

 “I’m glad you were satisfied,” Robin said affirmatively.
 “Now, if she was satisfied, and it sounds like she was, April will call again and I’ll bet a thousand pounds she’s going to take it to the next level.
-So, don’t chicken out on me, ok, Fielding.”
+So, don’t lose your nerve, ok, Fielding.”